 Symptoms of a chlamydial eye infection include:

 Newborns can contract a chlamydial eye infection, as the bacteria can pass to the child from the vaginal canal during delivery.
-Research shows 30 to 50 percent of infants whose mother has a chlamydial infection will contract neonatal conjunctivitis.
+Research shows of infants whose mother has a chlamydial infection will contract neonatal conjunctivitis.

 The best way to prevent passing a chlamydial eye infection to your newborn is to ensure you’ve been treated for chlamydia prior to giving birth.